MLI-lab/imaging_MLPs/README.md

 The code to replicate the results from the compressive sensing section is in the folder "compressed_sensing".
 Before running the notebook "training_and_validation.ipynb", please adjust the data path and select the model.

 ## Acknowledgements
-* The U-Net implementation is obtained from the [fastMRI repository](https://github.com/facebookresearch/fastMRI/tree/master/fastmri/models).
+* The U-Net implementation and the fastmri library are obtained from the [fastMRI repository](https://github.com/facebookresearch/fastMRI).
 * Our implementation of patch merging and expanding is adapted from [Swin-Transformer](https://github.com/microsoft/Swin-Transformer) and [Swin-Unet](https://github.com/HuCaoFighting/Swin-Unet).
 * A Pytorch implementation of the original [MLP-Mixer paper](https://arxiv.org/abs/2105.01601) can be found [here](https://github.com/isaaccorley/mlp-mixer-pytorch).
 * Our implementation of the Vision Transformer is adapted from [ConViT](https://github.com/facebookresearch/convit)